Intake 3 of the Mass Timber Demonstration Program is now CLOSED. Thank you for your interest.

 Innovation and Value

-Building Innovation: Applicants should demonstrate the degree of building innovation and novelty, as demonstrated using new innovative engineered wood products, systems, designs, construction methodology and design for adoptability and dismantling.
+Building Innovation: Applicants should demonstrate the degree of building innovation and novelty, as demonstrated using new innovative mass timber products, systems, designs, construction methodology and design for adoptability and dismantling.

 Value for Investment: Applicant should demonstrate how the project will help to achieve program results related to: